-SPD settles Che Taylor wrongful-death lawsuit for $1.5 million; new evidence questioned officers’ claim he was armed
+SPD settles Che Taylor wrongful-death suit for $1.5 million; new evidence cast doubt on officers’ claim Taylor was armed

 The money will be distributed to Taylor’s mother and two children, according to the court documents.

 The police department found the Feb.
-21, 2016 shooting fell within department policy and King County Prosecutor Dan Satterberg declined to file criminal charges against the plainclothes officers, Michael Spaulding and Todd Miller, saying the officers had perceived their lives were in danger as they tried to arrest Taylor for being a felon in unlawful possession of a handgun.
+21, 2016, shooting fell within department policy and King County Prosecutor Dan Satterberg declined to file criminal charges against the plainclothes officers, Michael Spaulding and Scott Miller, saying they perceived their lives were in danger as they tried to arrest Taylor for being a felon in unlawful possession of a handgun.

-An inquest jury also found the two white officers believed Taylor, who was black, posed a threat of death or serious injury when he was shot.
+An inquest jury also found the two white officers believed Taylor, who was Black, posed a threat of death or serious injury when he was shot.

-Taylor’s family has publicly criticized the police and prosecutor and successfully backed efforts to change both the inquest process and the state’s deadly-force law.
+However, Taylor’s family has publicly criticized the police and prosecutor and successfully backed efforts to change both the inquest process and the state’s deadly force law.
+His brother, Andre Taylor, driven by outrage over the shooting, went on to form the anti-police violence group Not This Time.

+Moreover, evidence that came out during the inquest and was developed by defense attorneys raised questions about whether Taylor was in possession of a gun when the officers shot him.

+The Seattle Police Department referred a request for comment Monday to the city attorney’s office, where spokesperson Dan Nolte said, “We hope that this resolution will lead to closure for the parties in this matter.”

 The two officers were conducting an undercover operation in search of another man when Taylor arrived in a car, according to police and testimony at an inquest hearing into Taylor’s death.